Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 - Wegovy for cardiovascular risk reduction in adults with established CV disease → regular Medicare Part D (if your plan covers it)

-- Zepbound for weight loss → Medicare GLP-1 Bridge
+- Zepbound KwikPen for weight management → Medicare GLP-1 Bridge (KwikPen only), subject to all eligibility requirements

 - Zepbound for obstructive sleep apnea in adults with obesity → regular Medicare Part D (if your plan covers it)